xdrpp/stc/cmd/goxdr/README.md

   alias-name-specific marshaling methods that can differentiate treatment of identical go types.

 * No runtime package dependency.
-The output does contains a small amount of boilerplate wich can be suppressed and/or generated separately.
+The output does contain a small amount of boilerplate wich can be suppressed and/or generated separately.

+* An option to make comments on enum constants available at runtime allows you to specify things like human-readable error messages for error codes right in the source code of your XDR file, avoiding the need for manual synchronization between your XDR and go sources.

 # Installation

-To install outside of a go module, run:
+To install goxdr outside of a go module, run:

     go get github.com/xdrpp/cmd/goxdr